Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 7       | 128           | Bus Off       | The CAN controller is in the bus off mode (refer to the CAN bus specification for details).

 Other bits should be ignored.
+Note that the CAN interface recovers from bus-off and other error states automatically.

 The command `V` produces `V????\r`, where the fields are hexadecimal numbers with the following meanings, in that order: